-Latest in a line of Georgia Tech recruits from the New York area, but the first scholarship player from Archbishop Molloy High School to enroll at Tech since Kenny Anderson in 1989 … Versatile player recruited to play small forward, but can guard other positions … Lengthy, athletic (7-foot, 0.5-inch wingspan) forward with good scoring ability and basketball IQ … Does a lot of things that don’t show up in the box score, good passer, moves well without the ball, keeps Tech offense moving, and his length and activity is an asset on defense … Played on the same AAU team (New York Rens) as teammate Jose Alvarado … Second-youngest of five children … Started organized basketball at age 5 … Enrolled in Tech’s College of Engineering, branch to be determined.
+Latest in a line of Georgia Tech recruits from the New York area, but the first scholarship player from Archbishop Molloy High School to enroll at Tech since Kenny Anderson in 1989 … Versatile player recruited to play small forward, but can guard other positions … Lengthy, athletic (7-foot, 0.5-inch wingspan) forward with good scoring ability and basketball IQ … Does a lot of things that don’t show up in the box score, good passer, moves well without the ball, keeps Tech offense moving, and his length and activity is an asset on defense … Played on the same AAU team (New York Rens) as teammate Jose Alvarado … Second-youngest of five children … Started organized basketball at age 5 … Studying business administration.

 Played in all but one game as a freshman (DNP-CD vs. Prairie View A&M), starting 10 times, including the regular-season finale at NC State and the ACC Tournament game vs. Notre Dame … Finished the season with eight points at NC State and 11 against Notre Dame, hitting 7-of-14 shots from the floor with three assists and no turnovers in 68 minutes … Averaged 3.2 points and 1.3 rebounds in ACC games, hitting 50 percent of his field goal tries, 55.5 percent from the foul line … Career-high 14 points (6-6 FG, 2-2 on 3s) vs. Florida A&M, 10 at Arkansas … Top ACC regular-season games were eight points vs. North Carolina (2-2 FG, 4-4 FT) and at NC State (3-5 FG, 2-6 FT).

 — Georgia Tech Basketball (@GTMBB) April 17, 2019